rajeevrajput0512/Web_Scraping/README.md

 # Web_Scrapping
-Scrapping android table  from wikipedia and a Images from Snapdeal
+Scrapping android table from wikipedia and Images from Snapdeal Using BeautifulSoup and Url.request